 ‘Tis the season for giving!
-For us mamas, this time of year comes with gift lists for our children which we try to keep balanced with educational and useful items – not just the toys and games they ask for.
-It also means that we’re thinking about who and what we’ve supported this year and where we may want to give within our communities before the turn of the year.
-To help you, we’ve put together five ideas to give this holiday.
+For us mamas, this time of year comes with gift lists for our children.
+We try to keep it balanced with educational and useful items – not just the toys and games they ask for.
+It also means that we’re thinking about who and what we’ve supported this year.
+We also consider where we may want to give within our communities before the turn of the year.
+To help you, we’ve put together five ideas of ways to give this holiday.

 If you’re able to financially give back to nonprofits in our community this year, we’ve been sharing organizations who support families on our blog and social over the past month.
 Check out our Giving Tuesday post for more about just some of the wonderful groups making a difference in the lives of mamas across the Lansing area this season.

 Even when you ask for college donations or clothes, most of our families still manage to sneak some toys under the tree this year.
 If you’d like to teach your children about giving back (and clear out a few gently used toys this year), you can institute a Reverse Advent Calendar in your house.
 Every day your child can pick out one toy that they don’t play with often that’s still in good condition to donate to a local charity.
 By the end of the month, you should have made a little room for new toys, and also helped to teach your little ones about the spirit of giving.
 Check out more of our tips for clearing out toys this year!